EmergentOrder/onnx-scala/README.md

 Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and Freestyle-infused.

-ONNX-Scala is cross-built against Scala.js / JavaScript.
+ONNX-Scala is cross-built against Scala JVM (for both Scala 2.12 and 2.13.0-M4) and Scala.js / JavaScript (for Scala 2.12).

 To take advantage of union types to express type constraints, a Dotty (Scala 3) build is available.
 The Dotty build does not support Freestyle or JS variants.